ec-europa/platform-dev/profiles/common/modules/features/ecas_env/README.md

 When feature is enabled, a button 'EU Login' is available on each page.
 The button redirects the user to the EU login screen.

-- After credentials are rightly submitted, a user page is created and user is redirected to that page.
+- After credentials are correctly submitted, a user page is created and user is redirected to that page.

 - An entry is created in the authmap table: